redhat-ai-services/mlops-demo-getting-started/README.md

 ### Step One: Request a Cluster from RHPDS

-From rhpds.redhat.com navigate to `Services` > `Catalogs` and locate the option for `OpenShift 4.10 Workshop` under `Openshift Workshop`.
+From rhpds.redhat.com navigate to `Services` > `Catalogs` and locate the option for `OpenShift 4.11 Workshop` under `Openshift Workshop`.
 Choose the option to `Order`.

 Keep all of the default options, check the warning box, and select an appropriate `Purpose`.

-The cluster will be created usually within 10-15 minutes and you should recieve emails with links to access the cluster along with credentials.
+The cluster will be created usually within 10-15 minutes and you should receive emails with links to access the cluster along with credentials.

 ### Step Two: Bootstrap openshift-cluster-bootstrap-gitops